cado-security/product-help/docs/cado-response/investigating/investigate.md

 Click **Investigate** then **Search** to open the search interface.
 Cado Response uses [n-gram indexing](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-ngram-tokenizer.html) to provide fast searches across files and events.
 Due to the way indexing works, you may get less results than if you performed a traditional slow byte by byte search of each file.

-### Indicators
+### Indicators / Detections
-The Indicators page provides a summary of indicators of compromise detected within a project, and which systems they matched.
+The Indicators or Detections page provides a summary of indicators of compromise detected within a project, and which systems they matched.

 Click **Investigate** then **Indicators**.